And How To Overcome It?

 Even those who consistently try to create meaningful relationships may build these feelings as the relationship deteriorates over time.
 Feelings of abandonment due to failed romantic relationships or the loss of close friendships can have a similar effect on an individual’s mental state, with each relationship further reinforcing feelings of abandonment and compounding into genuinely traumatic experiences.

 Signs of Abandonment PTSD

 Several symptoms can indicate the presence of abandonment trauma.
 Most commonly, abandonment depression and abandonment anxiety can dictate one’s feelings and actions through everyday life.
-However, there are several other signs to look for that may be a result of abandonment trauma, such as:
+However, there are several other signs to look for:

 Signs of Abandonment in Children

 Children may express their abandonment trauma in a few additional ways.
 Children suffering from abandonment PTSD may also feel extreme levels of anxiety or depression when having to attend a school or may showcase extreme “clinginess.”
 It is also possible that childhood trauma can affect one’s development as a whole, stunting their emotional and psychological growth.